chkgk/slider_task/README.md

 # oTree Slider Task

-An easy to configure, ready to use slider task for otree.
+An easy to configure, ready to use slider task for oTree.
 This is a beta version, you can help to enhance it by submitting issues and pull requests.

 ## Installation